CodeGrepper/api-docs/index.html.md

 # Introduction

-Welcome to the Kittn API!
-You can use our API to access Kittn API endpoints, which can get information on various cats, kittens, and breeds in our database.

-We have language bindings in Shell, Ruby, Python, and JavaScript!
-You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

-This example API documentation page was created with [Slate](https://github.com/slatedocs/slate).
-Feel free to edit it and use it as a base for your own API's documentation.

 Welcome to the Grepper API!
 Grepper allows you to quickly search, add and edit code snippets & technical answers to all those little coding problems you run into every day (It’s Basically stackoverflow, but tightly integrated into your workflow… and without the overzealous moderators…).

 This API is a work in progress and we are calling on all community members to help build it out.
 Specifically we need language bindings/client libraries for [Javascript, Python, Java, Go, .NET, Node, Ruby].
 We also want feature requests from the community, so we can unlock all the value of Grepper through this API.